bolee222/art-sonification-survey/content/docs/Ponify Demo/index.md

 ---

-**Ponify** is a method that....

-The below demonstrates the musical sounds that were automatically generated using a painting image as an input.
+The below demonstrates the musical sounds that were automatically generated via Ponify, using a painting image as an input.

 ##### POSIFY DEMO